 The cost of continuing medical education (CME) is 100% deductible for locum tenens doctors.
 This deduction can really add up, especially if you’re attending multiple conferences or courses throughout the year.

-Remember: as long as the expenses are business related, they may be eligible for tax deduction.
+Remember, as long as the expenses are business related, they may be eligible for tax deduction.
 No need to confine yourself to online credits.
 Go to that conference in a tropical location if you’d like!

-One of the many perks of being a locum tenens is deduction of the cost of your phone, gadgets, clothes, and medical equipment.
+One of the many perks of being a locum tenens is deducting of the cost of your phone, gadgets, clothes, and medical equipment.
 Using your phone, tablet, and/or computer in any work-related fashion can justify a tax deduction.

 Need a new stethoscope, scrubs, scrub shoes, or white coat?
 Well, since you’d be using these during your locum assignment, they are tax deductible.
 So, go ahead and stand in line overnight for that new iPhone!

 Wherever your assignment takes you, you can deduct your lodging.
 Apart from seeing the world while doing what you love, you also get to visit and live in some pretty amazing places for free.